vex-labs/vex-contract/README.md

 ### ft_on_transfer

-Used to place a bet on a match
+Used to place a bet on a match.

 **ft_on_transfer(&mut self, sender_id: AccountId, amount: U128, msg: String) -> PromiseOrValue&lt;U128&gt;**